arend-lang/site/src/documentation/tutorial/PartI/synndef.md

 everything that {%ard%}\open{%endard%} does, all the constructs for {%ard%}\open{%endard%} are applicable to {%ard%}\import{%endard%} as well:

 {%arend%}
+-- The sources directory should contain a file named Test.ard (which contains definitions foobar and foobar2) -- and a directory named TestDir with files Test.ard and Test2.ard in it.

 \import Test (foobar \as foobar', foobar2)
 \import TestDir.Test
 -- if you want to make file visible, but do not want to make \open, you can write the fllowing: